 Specifies the time to wait for server shutdown before timing out and returning an error.

-Supports an administrator in setting the port number for server status callback.
+Allows an administrator to set the port number for server status callback.

--port <portNumber>
+-port <portnumber>

 Specifies the server Java Management Extensions (JMX) port to use explicitly, so that you can avoid reading the configuration files to obtain the information.